waqeem1203/gcp-data-engineering/Moving data from Cloud Storage to BiqQuery using Dataproc.md

 ## Step 1: Creating your buckets

 You can create a bucket using this [tutorial](https://cloud.google.com/storage/docs/creating-buckets) from Google.
-You will need to create two buckets.
+You will need to create one Standard bucket (this will be your primary bucket) and one Coldline bucket.
+You will be transferring the files to the cold bucket to save on storage costs.

 ## Step 2: Create a Dataproc Cluster